Shefa-Amr: 20th century

 In 1948 Shefa-Amr was captured by the Israeli Army during the first phase of Operation Dekel, from 8 to 14 July.
 The Druze population actively cooperated with the IDF.
 The Muslim quarter was heavily shelled and thousands of inhabitants fled to Saffuriyeh.
 Following the fall of Nazareth some of the refugees were allowed to return to their homes.
-The population was placed under strict martial law.
-In November 1949 a group of notables from Shefa-Amr gave the IDF a list of over 300 illegal residents in the town.
-The military rule lasted until 1966.
+After the end of the war, the Arab population was placed under strict martial law until 1967.

 Ibraheem Nimr Hussein, a former mayor of Shefa-Amr, was chairman of the Committee of Arab Mayors in Israel (later the Arab Follow-Up Committee) from its inception in 1975.
 In 1981 an NGO to promote health care in the Arab community was set up in Shefa-Amr.
 It called itself The Galilee Society - the Arab National Society for Health Research and Services.
 In 1982, following the Israeli invasion of Lebanon, Mayor Ibrahim Nimr Husayn formed the "Supreme Follow-Up Committee" based on a committee that had been formed following Land Day.
 It consisted of 11 heads of local councils as well as Arab Members of Knesset.
 By the 1990s the committee, meeting in Nazareth, had expanded and become a mini-parliament representing Palestinians in the Galilee.